GuillemPM/BusinessCentralAppInsightsTemplates/README.md

 If you don't like the new dashboard, you can simply delete it again.

+# Get alerts when something is not right

+Dashboards are great, but only if you open them!

+If something happens in your app or for one of your customers that you need to take action on, it is better that the system sends you an alert.

+App Insights makes it easy to define such alerts.

+Here is an example to get you started:
+ 1. Open the Azure portal and locate your AppInsights account
+ 2. Click Alerts in the navigation pane
+ 3. Set the condition to a custom log search for "dependencies | where resultCode >= 500"
+ 4. Create a new action group, add an action to send an email to you Now you will get an email whenever your app or your customers make HTTP calls that fail.

 # Clone the repo

 We know that the dashboards we have provided might not match your needs exactly, and if you want to customize them, we recommend that you clone this repo and make your adjustments there, before importing the dashboard in the Azure portal.